Sprinter Stories

 Toyota Sprinter 1400SR Model Overview

-As consumers become accustomed to having their own cars, they tend to gravitate towards higher-end models within a vehicle series.
+As consumers become accustomed to having their own cars, they tend to gravitate toward higher-end models within a vehicle series.
 The successive release of engines of gradually larger displacement in the same model series is likely a response to these changing user preferences and demands.
 The launch of the 1400cc engine as the top-of-the-line Corolla and Sprinter in April 1971 can be considered part of this trend.
 The test car this time, the Sprinter SR, as its name suggests, is flavored as a sports car for rallies, and it does not simply offer increased displacement, but also goes one step further to pursue single-purpose functionality in response to the diversification of user preferences.

-Toyota Sprinter SR vs. Mitsubishi Colt Galant FTO GIII (1972)
+Toyota Sprinter 1400SR vs. Mitsubishi Colt Galant FTO GIII (1972)

 Publication: Car Graphic